 Remedy

-Note: This recall only affects trucks equipped with a 3.5-inch instrument panel cluster and a column shifter.
+Note: This recall only affects vehicles equipped with a smart lighting module (SLM).

 Safety Risk

-A transmission gear selection indicator that doesn't display properly could create confusion and increase the risk of a crash.
+Headlamp(s) that do not switch on could reduce visibility and increase the risk of a crash.

 Remedy

-FCA Canada will notify owners in writing and advise you to take your truck to a dealership to update the instrument panel cluster software.
+FCA Canada will notify owners by mail and instruct you to take your vehicle to a dealer to update the smart lighting module (SLM).

 Safety Risk